 In advanced ankylosing spondylitis, there is:

 Flattening of the normal curve in the low back.

 Often a flattening of the normal curve of the neck, an increase in the forward curve of the upper back, and bent posture at the hips.

 Other joints can become painful and stiff, including those in the shoulders, wrists, hands, knees, ankles, and feet.

 Although it is unusual, ankylosing spondylitis can also cause changes such as thickening of the major artery (aorta) and the valve in the heart called the aortic valve.
 Scarring of the lungs also happens in rare cases.
 The kidneys and the digestive tract can also be affected.

-Author: Healthwise Staff E. Gregory Thompson, MD - Internal Medicine Martin J. Gabica, MD - Family Medicine Kathleen Romito, MD - Family Medicine Richa Dhawan, MD - Rheumatology
+Author: Healthwise Staff Medical Review: E. Gregory Thompson MD - Internal Medicine Martin J. Gabica MD - Family Medicine Kathleen Romito MD - Family Medicine Richa Dhawan MD - Rheumatology